Gertrude Bell: Travels and writings

 Bell's uncle, Sir Frank Lascelles, was British minister (similar to ambassador) at Tehran, Persia.
 Bell travelled to Persia to visit him, arriving in May 1892.
 She stayed for around six months and loved the experience; she called Persia "paradise" in a letter home.
 She described her experiences in her book Persian Pictures, which was published in 1894.
 She spent much of the next decade travelling around the world, mountaineering in Switzerland, and developing a passion for archaeology and languages.
 She became fluent in Arabic, Persian (Farsi), French, German, Italian, and Turkish.
 In 1897, she published a well-regarded translation from Persian into English of the poems of The Divān of Hafez; her work was later praised by Edward Denison Ross, E. Granville Browne, and others.
-She had also practised horseback riding from a young age, a skill that would aid her in her travels.
+Her horse riding skills, practised from a young age, would aid her in her travels.

 In 1899, Bell again went to the Middle East.
-She visited Palestine and Syria that year and in 1900, on a trip from Jerusalem to Damascus, she became acquainted with the Druze living in Jabal al-Druze.
+She visited historic Palestine and Syria that year and in 1900, on a trip from Jerusalem to Damascus, she became acquainted with the Druze living in Jabal al-Druze.

 Between 1899 and 1904, she climbed a number of mountains, including the La Meije and Mont Blanc, and recorded 10 new paths or first ascents in the Bernese Alps in Switzerland.
-One Alpine peak in the Bernese Oberland, the 2632 m Gertrudspitze, was named after her after she and her guides Ulrich and Heinrich Fuhrer first traversed it in 1901.
+One Alpine peak in the Bernese Oberland, the 2632 m Gertrudspitze, was named after her after she and her guides, Ulrich and Heinrich Fuhrer, first traversed it in 1901.
 However, she failed in an attempt of the Finsteraarhorn in August 1902, when inclement weather including snow, hail and lightning forced her to spend "forty eight hours on the rope" with her guides, clinging to the rock face in terrifying conditions that nearly cost her her life.
 She did some further climbing in the Rocky Mountains during a trip through North America in 1903, but eased up on her mountaineering in later years.

-In 1905, she returned to Greater Syria.
+In 1905, she returned to the region of Syria.
 She met Mark Sykes, then a British traveller.
 The two quarrelled and shared a mutual dislike of each other that would last until 1912, when they made up.
 She concluded her trip visiting archaeological sites in Asia Minor and visiting Constantinople.
 She published her observations of the Middle East in the 1907 book Syria: The Desert and the Sown.
 In it she vividly described, photographed, and detailed her trip to Greater Syria including Damascus, Jerusalem, Beirut, Antioch, Alexandretta, and the lands of the Druze and of the Bedouin.
-The Desert and the Sown was well-received in the western world; the book received positive reviews and was a success.
+The Desert and the Sown was well received in the western world; the book received positive reviews and was a success.
 A notable epithet of Bell's came from her trip to Syria, where one particular compliment from a Bani Sakher tribesman she recorded became part of her later public image: "Mashallah!
 Bint aarab."
 Literally, it meant "As God wills it, a daughter of the Arabs," but she translated it as being called a "daughter of the desert."